 Essay Writing is designed to test your command of the English language and how well you can gather your thoughts and present them in a structure with a flow.
 It is an integral part of the school curriculum and various academic and competitive exams like IELTS, TOEFL, SAT, UPSC, etc. Essay on Republic Day is one such frequently asked topic for which you should be prepared.
 Republic Day is celebrated on the 26th of January, the celebration of the empowerment of Indian citizens to select their own government.
-It is a national holiday which commemorates the process of establishment of the Indian Constitution.
+It is a national holiday that commemorates the process of the establishment of the Indian Constitution.
 With Republic Day fast approaching, this blog brings to you a few sample essays on Republic Day along with tips for writing an essay!

 This Blog Includes:

 The first administrative task after the Independence of India was to establish a self-made official Indian constitution.
 After the formation of the Constituent Assembly under the great Presidency of Dr Rajendra Prasad, our Constitution was framed.
 The Indian constitution was structured after in-depth study and analysis of various other foreign constitutions and is popular as the lengthiest constitution in the World.
 It took a total of two years, eleven months, and eighteen days to complete the Constitution and came into force on 26th January 1950 which is celebrated as Republic Day today

 Sample Essay on Republic Day in 150 Words